 Semester End Examination (SEE): The SEE is conducted for 70 marks of 3 hours duration.
-The syllabus for the theory courses is divided into five modules and each module carries equal weightage in terms of marks distribution.
+The syllabus for the theory courses is divided into fiveunits and each unit carries equal weightage in terms of marks distribution.
 The question paper pattern is as follows.
-Two full questions with "either" or "choice" will be drawn from each module.
+Two full questions with "either" or "choice" will be drawn from each unit.
 Each question carries 14 marks.
 There could be a maximum of two sub divisions in a question.